v13er/Baseball_Steals/README.md

 # baseball_steals
 Based on a mark rober video about baseball steals.
 Wanted to try it out.
+Test